temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule create: Create a new Schedule

-Create a new Schedule on the Frontend Service.
-A Schedule will automatically start new Workflow Executions at the times you specify.
+Create a new Schedule on the Temporal Service.
+A Schedule automatically starts new Workflow Executions at the times you specify.

 For example: